sledorze/morphic-ts/README.md

 Business Models just got a lot easier

-This library adress the pain of writting _and maintaining_ code for business _without any Magic_
+This library adress the pain of writting _and maintaining_ code for business _without any Magic_ in Typescript

 The goal is to increase, in order of importance